 “Salimdjanova’s playing is defined by deep inspiration, stellar technique, and impeccable taste” - Musicians of Russia, 2018

-Ms. Salimdjanova was born in Tashkent, Uzbekistan to a musical family: her mother, a music theory professor at Uspensky Lyceum and her grandfather, Kuvanch Usmanov, one of the most prominent Uzbek conductors, played a significant role in shaping her musical career.
-Ms. Salimdjanova began her music studies at the Uspenskiy Lyceum under the guidance of the famed Tamara Popovich, who had taught numerous internationally acclaimed concert pianists.
-In 2007 she was admitted to Moscow Central Music School and later continued her education at the Moscow State Conservatory studying with a world-renowned pianist and teacher Irina Plotnikova.
-After completing her studies in Moscow, Ms. Salimdjanova entered Royal College of Music in London, where her teachers were Vanessa Latarche and Dmitry Alexeev.
+Tamila Salimdjanova was born in Tashkent, Uzbekistan, into a family of musicians.
+Her mother, a music theory professor at Uspensky Lyceum, and her grandfather, Kuvanch Usmanov, one of the most prominent Uzbek conductors, played a significant role in shaping her musical career.
+Ms. Salimdjanova began her music studies at the Uspenskiy Lyceum under the guidance of the famed Tamara Popovich, who tutored numerous internationally acclaimed performers.
+In 2007, she was accepted into Moscow Central Music School and subsequently enrolled in the Moscow State Conservatory to further her studies with Irina Plotnikova, a renowned pianist and teacher.
+After completing her studies in Moscow, Ms. Salimdjanova entered the Royal College of Music in London, under the tutelage of Vanessa Latarche and Dmitry Alexeev.
 She also studied in Bern University of the Arts in Switzerland with Tomasz Herbut.

-Nowadays, Ms.Salimdjanova resides and works as a performer and piano teacher in Chicago, United States of America.
+Presently, Ms.Salimdjanova resides and works as a performer and piano teacher in Chicago, United States of America.